keyboardcrunch/static-site/README.md

 ```

 ## TODO
-* Make columns auto-align and auto-size with and w/o "good reads"
+* Make columns auto-align and auto-size with and w/o "recent reads"
 * Add option to limit the amount of bookmarks fetched
-* ~~Complete the 'Good Reads' bookmarks section to share recently read/bookmarked sites~~
+* ~~Complete the 'Recent Reads' bookmarks section to share recently read/bookmarked sites~~
 * ~~Fix H1 left alignment on page.njk~~
 * ~~Add pagination to posts/ and thoughts/~~
 * ~~Create a helper util to create new post/thought pages~~